 False Consensus Effect

 False consensus effect is detected and measured through surveys and questionnaires.
 This type of information gathering is referred to as the self-report or survey.
-An example of a questionnaire to detect false consensus effect would be if physicians conduct a questionnaires to undergraduate students with other questions, they are asked whether they prefer rye bread or white bread.
-After the undergrads answer the first question, they are then asked what percentage of other undergraduate students prefer white bread (De La Haye, 2000 p.569-581).
+An example of a questionnaire that detects the false consensus effect would be if a physician conduct a questionnaire to undergraduate students with questions such as: Do you prefer white bread over rye bread?
+After the undergrads answer the first question, they are then asked, what percentage of other undergraduate students prefer white bread?
+(De La Haye, 2000 p.569-581).

 There has been research that shows that false consensus effect has an effect on people’s behavior.
 The research suggests that false consensus effect could possibly direct people to partake in potentially dangerous behaviors that are influenced by their associates or peers (Bauman, 2002 p.
 293-318).
 False consensus effects are developed individually as well as by the influences that shape and mold a person’s cognitive thought processes.
 What some research suggests is that when people are involved in groups that have an influence on the way that they behave and perceive to be the normal social activity some of them begin to think, act and behave like the people who they are influenced by (Bauman, 2002 p.
 293-318).

 In consideration of the study conducted about the seventh and ninth grade students it can be said that peer influence and social perception has much to do with the probability or possibility of a person acting a certain way in the future.
 However, the perceptions can be false and that too can possibly have an impact on the things that people do in the future as well.
-This gives a great explanation as to how false consensus effect can cause a detrimental impact on people in the schools, homes and other places where people are socialized.
+This gives a great explanation as to how false consensus effect can cause a detrimental impact on people in schools, homes, institutions, churches and other places where they are socialized.

 People who belong to an in-group hold the same or similar belief systems.
 People within the in-groups are expected to hold these same or similar beliefs and views because they have a united relationship and have certain social roles within their in-group.
 It is the beliefs, behavior styles and preferences that the people within the in-groups share that set them apart from the out-groups that do not share the same beliefs that they do.
 (Karasawa, 2003 p.113-114).

-When individual people of in-groups are asked about a certain beliefs and what percentage of people share that same belief they are more likely to assert that a larger percentage share and hold that same beliefs as they do.
+When individuals of in-groups are asked about a certain beliefs and what percentage of people share that same belief they are more likely to assert that a larger percentage share and hold the same beliefs as that they do.
 The results are that in-group false consensus outweighs false consensus of that from an out-group (Jones, 2004 p.
 417-29).

 False consensus effect is also shown in studies that have been done where there are observed superiority of a person’s own relationship and observed prevalence of unhappy and happy relationships (Bunnk, 2001 p.
 565-74).
 Persons who have happy relationships estimate the prevalence of happy relationships as higher in the population compared to those with less happy relationships.
 It is implied by false consensus effect that people with certain characteristics would estimate the percentage of other people in the population with the same characteristics as better than people without the same characteristics do.